psanse/BitGraph/src/bitscan/README.md

      //Do something with nBit...
 }
 ```
-And here is the equivalent, less verbose syntax, using a specialised scanning object:
+And here is the equivalent, less verbose syntax, using one of the four specialised scanning objects:

 ``` plaintext
 //...